WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Return $promote__(32, 64, fN).
 7. If ((t_u1 = F64) /\ ((t_u2 = F32) /\ (cvtop_u1 = DEMOTE))), then:
   a.
 Return $demote__(64, 32, fN).
-8. If the type of t_u1 is Inn, then:
+8. If t_u1 is Inn, then:
   a.
 Let Inn be t_u1.
   b.
-If the type of t_u2 is Fnn, then:
+If t_u2 is Fnn, then:
     1) Let Fnn be t_u2.
     2) If cvtop_u1 is CONVERT, then:
       a) Let (CONVERT sx) be cvtop_u1.
       b) Return [$convert__($size(Inn), $size(Fnn), sx, iN)].
     3) If ((cvtop_u1 = REINTERPRET) /\ ($size(Inn) = $size(Fnn))), then:
       a) Return [$reinterpret__(Inn, Fnn, iN)].
-9. Assert: Due to validation, the type of t_u1 is Fnn.
+9. Assert: Due to validation, t_u1 is Fnn.
 10. Let Fnn be t_u1.
-11. Assert: Due to validation, the type of t_u2 is Inn.
+11. Assert: Due to validation, t_u2 is Inn.
 12. Let Inn be t_u2.
 13. Assert: Due to validation, (cvtop_u1 = REINTERPRET).
 14. Assert: Due to validation, ($size(Inn) = $size(Fnn)).